Albert King: Death

 King died of a heart attack on December 21, 1992, in his Memphis home.
 His final concert had been in Los Angeles two days earlier.
 He was given a funeral procession with the Memphis Horns playing "When the Saints Go Marching In" and was buried in Paradise Gardens Cemetery in Edmondson, Arkansas, near his childhood home.

-King was survived by his wife, Glendle; two daughters, Evelyn Smith and Gloria Randolph; a son, Donald Randolph; a sister, Elvie Wells; eight grandchildren, and ten great-grandchildren.
+King was not married at the time of his death.